Industrial Hemp Resources

 Answers to Common Questions:

--No Kansas data exists from the modern agronomic era to guide industrial hemp production decisions.
-Interested parties are encouraged to consult resources from the industrial hemp research programs at other land-grant research universities such as those at the University of Kentucky, Purdue, and Cornell.
+-Very little Kansas data exists from the modern agronomic era to guide industrial hemp production decisions.
+While our data in Kansas is growing, interested parties are also encouraged to consult resources from the industrial hemp research programs at other land-grant research universities such as those at the University of Kentucky, Purdue, and Cornell.

 -Producers should understand that industrial hemp produced for fiber, seed, or CBD require very different production systems.
 Many agronomic and management decisions (including variety selection, planting date, and planting/harvest methods) are unique to the desired end product.